INL/BlackLab/doc/technical/design/plan-relations.md

 ### Where to index relations

-We could index relations at the source or target position X (with the term we index representing the type of relation, i.e. `has_object`) and store the position of the opposite position (target/source) Y in the payload.
+We could index relations at the source or target position X (with the term we index representing the type of relation, i.e. `object`) and store the position of the opposite position (target/source) Y in the payload.
 Which token we should choose to store a relation depends on which direction is more commonly queried, as having to decode the payload to find the "other end" of the relation takes slightly longer.
 We may even choose to index at both positions, meaning we would also need to store the direction of the relation.
 Though we should first test if any of this actually makes a difference in practice.

 ### Groups of words